 While I hope these suggestions help you on your journey to find the right diet for you, know that your journey is YOURS and you need to keep digging until you find what works for you.

-If you’re looking for strategies and recipes to help you get started on thyroid-friendly dietary interventions, consider getting a copy of my new cookbook, Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health.
+If you’re looking for strategies and recipes to help you get started on thyroid-friendly dietary interventions, consider getting a copy of my cookbook, Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health.
 This is a cookbook and nutrition guide that reveals how food can be used as medicine in the same manner that pharmaceuticals are used to impact our biology, and it’s designed with healing recipes and protocols specifically for people with Hashimoto’s or autoimmune conditions.

 The first few chapters will teach you how to support yourself through optimal diet, digestive enzymes and proper nutrients.
 You’ll also find tools and strategies for success and 125 delicious recipes that will help your body heal.